chiyuanhsiao/embedded_system_lab2/README.md

 ## Deme

-## License and contributions
+## License

 The software is provided under Apache-2.0 license.
-Contributions to this project are accepted under the same license.
-Please see [contributing.md](CONTRIBUTING.md) for more info.

-This project contains code from other projects.
-The original license text is included in those source files.
-They must comply with our license guide